hanami/guides/content/v2.1/introduction/building-an-api.md

 ## Adding our first functionality

-Let's take a look at Hanami by creating the beginnings of a bookshelf application.
+Let's take a look at Hanami by creating the beginnings of a bookshelf app.

 In the file `spec/requests/root_spec.rb`, Hanami provides a request spec for the "Hello from Hanami" message we've seen in the browser.